Representation

 $$

-When needed, the joint distribution function \(\rho^{*}({\bf n},{\bf b})\) is the back-constructed from its marginal distributions following the identity for conditional probability density functions and some assumptions.
+If needed, the joint distribution function \(\rho^{*}({\bf n},{\bf b})\) can be estimated from its marginal distributions following the identity for conditional probability density functions and some assumptions.

 Mass or number density distributions?

-The normalized distributions \(n(\theta,\phi)\) and \(b(\theta,\phi)\) are typically referred to as the Mass Orientation Distribution Functions (MODFs) or the Orientation Mass Distributions (OMDs).
+The normalized, marginal distributions \(n(\theta,\phi)\) and \(b(\theta,\phi)\) are typically referred to as Mass Orientation Distribution Functions (MODFs) or Orientation Mass Distributions (OMDs).

-In the literature, number density distributions, rather than mass density, frequently appear.
-In this case, \(n(\theta,\phi)/N\) and \(b(\theta,\phi)/N\) are understood as the normalized Orientation Distribution Functions (ODFs) of slip-plane normals and slip directions, respectively, where \(N = \int_{S^2} n(\theta,\phi) \,\mathrm{d}^2{\bf n}\) is the total number of grains.
-In specfab's representation of crystal processes (lattice rotation, DDRX, CDRX) the normalization is conserved and the two views give, in effect, the same result (not least because CPO-derived quantities depend on the normalized distributions, which are identical).
-The mass-density-fraction interpretation rests, however, on stronger physical grounds as mass is conserved whereas grain numbers are not.
+In the literature, number-density distributions, rather than mass-density, frequently appear.
+In this case, \(n(\theta,\phi)/N\) and \(b(\theta,\phi)/N\) are referred to as the normalized Orientation Distribution Functions (ODFs) of slip-plane normals and slip directions, respectively, where \(N = \int_{S^2} n(\theta,\phi) \,\mathrm{d}^2{\bf n}\) is the total number of grains.

 Harmonic expansion

-The distributions \(n(\theta,\phi)\) and \(b(\theta,\phi)\) are represented as spherical harmonic expansion series:
+The distributions \(n(\theta,\phi)\) and \(b(\theta,\phi)\) are represented as an expansion series in spherical harmonics

 Reduced form

-Not all expansion coefficients are independent for real-valued expansion series, but must fulfill (likewise for \(b\))
+Not all expansion coefficients are independent for real-valued expansion series, but must fulfill

-Converting between full and reduced forms is done as follows:
+Converting between full and reduced forms is done as follows (similarly for \(\tilde{{\bf s}}_b\)):

 import numpy as np